Children who are connected to nature are happier, healthier and more motivated to learn – this is the power of outdoor education.

-The resources on these pages were developed at the start of the Covid-19 crisis.
+The resources available on the links below were developed at the start of the Covid-19 pandemic.
 They were designed as educational activities that can be carried out at home by 7-9 year olds with limited adult supervision.
-There are four series altogether: River Wildlife, River Features, Water Saving and Rainwater.
+There are four series altogether.